dlochrie/react-appengine/README.md

 # Example App that uses a React app with an AppEngine backend.

+## Both

+From the root directory (might change):

+  dev_appserver.py client/app.yaml app.yaml

+NOTE: This assumes you build the client using `npm run build`.

 ## Server

 From the root directory (might change):